InfonomicsNg/BIB/README.md

 # BIB
-This REPO is for BIB activities documentation.
+This REPO is for Business in a box activities documentation.